On Fourier restriction type problems on compact Lie groups: Barycentric-semiclassical subdivision

 \section{Barycentric-semiclassical subdivision}

-From the semiclassical perspective, Laplace-Beltrami eigenfunctions such as characters tend to be concentrated near conjugate points of the origin.
-In the alcove, these conjugate points are the walls of $\bar{A}$, thus in order to get $L^p$ estimates of these eigenfunctions especially the characters, their behavior near each facet of $\bar{A}$ needs to be clarified.
+From the semiclassical perspective, the characters of a compact Lie group should concentrate near conjugate points of the origin.
+In the alcove, these conjugate points are the walls of $\bar{A}$, thus in order to get $L^p$ estimates of these characters, their behavior near each facet of $\bar{A}$ needs to be clarified.
 We achieve this by making a so-called semiclassical subdivision of the alcove according to how close the points are from each facet.
 Let $N\gtrsim 1$ be a fixed large parameter.
 Let $J\subsetneqq\{0,\ldots,r\}$ and let $A_J$ be the corresponding facet.
 We define a subset $P_J$ of $A$ that consists of points close to $A_J$ but away from all the other facets.
 Let

 In other words, $P_J$ consists of points in the alcove that are $\leq N^{-1}$ close to the walls $\mathfrak{p}_j$ for $j\in J$ and are $>N^{-1}$ far from the other walls $\mathfrak{p}_j$ for $j\notin J$.
 We record the following self-evident fact as a lemma.